You’ll be able to download a copy of the 2023 Solos Program by clicking on the above cover picture during the event.

 - Program: $5

-A timetable for the 2023 NSW Solos & Party Championships will be made available after entries have closed.
+The timetable for the 2023 NSW Solos & Party Championships is now available here.

 If you have a band member who entered multiple events and believes there may be a possible clash, please let the Contest Administrator know to review.